ID10T with Chris Hardwick: History

 The show launched February 8, 2010.
 It served as the flagship podcast for Nerdist Industries, which was founded in 2012 after the success of The Nerdist Podcast.
 The show's theme song was "Hero of Time" by the analog synthesizer band Fartbarf.
 Prior to the February 2018 name change, the theme song was "Jetpack Blues, Sunset Hues" by Anamanaguchi.

-In 2012 Hardwick sold the Nerdiest brand to the Legendary Entertainment, but remained as chief director of Nerdiest.
+In 2012 Hardwick sold the Nerdist brand to the Legendary Entertainment, but remained as chief director of Nerdist.
 Hardwick's contract with Legendary Network ended at the end of 2017, and the podcast separated from Legendary-owned Nerdist Industries; in February 2018, the podcast was re-branded as ID10T with Chris Hardwick and moved to Cadence13.
 Hardwick changed the name after he moved it to become a part of his own ID10T merchandise and festival company.
 The podcast itself continued to operate under the same premise, with Hardwick, Mira, and Ray serving as hosts and Katie Levine serving as producer, although by this point other professional commitments had already meant Mira and Ray appeared increasingly infrequently on the show.
 The phrase ID10T is technical error code for a computer malfunction caused by the human user.

 The podcast went on a hiatus in June 2018 after Hardwick was accused of sexual assault and controlling behaviour by ex-partner Chloe Dykstra; Hardwick denied the allegations.
 Following its return in November 2018, Mira and Ray did not appear on the podcast.

+Hardwick published "Hello?
+Hello?
+Is this thing on?" the first episode in three years on 3 June 2025, where Chris outlined the reasons for the pod's absence over the past few years.
+The episode announced a return of the show in June 2025 and a new direction for it.
+He will be focusing on the concepts of starting new endeavors, hobbies, and other activities in middle age.
+Parenthood, picking up an instrument, getting out of one's own way, etc. The first episode will be with Ben Schwartz "Improv Master", talking about over-thinking things and how not to do so.
+The podcast will be renamed "I Think You're Overthinking it Podcast".
+He said several episodes have already been produced and that the episodes will drop every other week.